us4useu/arrus/docs/content/misc/acknowledgments.rst

 Acknowledgments
 ===============

-This project was developed by us4us and was funded by NCBiR.
+This project was developed by us4us and funded by NCBiR.

 .. figure:: img/us4us.png
     :scale: 33%